kbathina/Untappd/README.md

 ```python
  python Untappd_Data.py
  ```

- 3. The data should now all be downloaded into the `data/` directory that was created
+3. Because of the rate limit imposed by the Untappd API, the script could take a long time if you have thousands of checkins.
+Each subsequent run only downloads new checkins so it should be quick depending on how often you run this.
+The data should now all be downloaded into the `data/` directory that was created.

 # Analyzing Data